openresty/lua-nginx-module/README.markdown

 Returns the binary form of the MD5 digest of the `str` argument.

-See also [ngx.md5](http://wiki.nginx.org/HttpLuaModule#ngx.md5) if you want the hexadecimal form of the MD5 digest.
+See [ngx.md5](http://wiki.nginx.org/HttpLuaModule#ngx.md5) if the hexadecimal form of the MD5 digest is required.

 ngx.today
 ---------